 Each year WAMMC Scholarships are awarded to outstanding Morristown Medical Center employees to help further their continued education, development and leadership skills in the hospital and healthcare field.
-In 2020 our Scholarship Awards Committee awarded $46,000 in scholarships to a total of 23 employees.
-In addition, our Chatham and Cromwell Twigs awarded scholarships to two individuals for a total of 25 employees receiving scholarship support.
+In 2021 our Scholarship Awards Committee awarded $40,000 in scholarships to a total of 20 employees.
+In addition, our Cromwell Twig awarded a scholarship for a total of 21 employees receiving scholarship support.

 We are grateful to all of our donors for their generous contributions to this program, enabling us to continue our Scholarship Program to assist hospital employees in attaining their advanced healthcare-related educations, which is critical to providing expert care for our patients.